Find what could kill your idea before you build it.

 - 02Who you have talked toFive users, zero users, your mom.
 We weight evidence by what is real.

-- 03What is already builtCode, a Figma, a Stripe link, a spreadsheet.
+- 03What is already builtCode, a Figma, a checkout link, a spreadsheet.
 Or nothing yet, which is fine.

 - 04What scares you mostThe thing you do not put in the deck.
-We pressure-test it first.
+We pressure-test it.

 You start the brief on the train.
 One sentence.
 The pitch you would say out loud.